compomics/searchgui/README.md

 ----

-## Errors, questions, and bug report
+## Issues, Questions and Bug Reports

 ### Code of Conduct